odidev/cmdstanpy/docsrc/installation.rst

 Installation
 ============

-Both CmdStanPy and CmdStan must be installed;
+CmdStanPy requires a local installation of CmdStan.
-since the CmdStanPy package contains utility ``install_cmdstan``, we recommend installing the CmdStanPy package first.
+The CmdStanPy package contains a utility which automates the CmdStan install process, therefore we recommend installing CmdStanPy first.

 Install package CmdStanPy